progmaticltd/homebox/docs/email-configuration.md

     Every time the _master account_ feature is used, a notice is sent to the original user, both by email and with Jabber when installed.

-# Import external accounts

-There are two ways of importing other emails.
-The easiest way is to use SOGo web interface.
-In this case, you will see your other account emails in the web interface.

-The other option is to use the yaml configuration file.
-The advantage is once this set up, external emails will be automatically imported in your main account, regardless of the client you are using.

-This is detailed in the section [External accounts](external-accounts.md).

-!!!
-Note
-    One important thing to know is that this feature automatically creates a Dovecot _master user_, that will be used to import the emails into the folders.
-However, this master user can only log in from the system itself, so there is no danger of using the import user to access someone's emails.
-If someone tried the use the import account, the connection would be refused, and an email alert will be sent to the postmaster.

 # Advanced features

 When this flag is set to true, some advanced features will be available, and a more recent version of Dovecot will be installed, from the Debian backports repository.

 ## International email addresses